Renoria/robofuse/README.md

 ## Basic Configuration

-Create or edit the `config.json` file with your settings:
+Edit the `config.json` file with your settings:

 ```json
 {